Grove, Oxfordshire: Parish churches

 King Stephen granted land at Grove to the Benedictine Abbey of Bermondsey in 1142.
 Grove is said to have had a chapel of St. John the Baptist until it was destroyed in 1733.
 It would have been a chapelry of the ecclesiastical parish of Wantage, of which Grove was a part until the 1830s.
 The font is an 18th-century wooden one brought from All Saints' parish church, Pusey.
 A new Church of England parish church was built in 1832 and Grove was made into a separate ecclesiastical parish in 1835.

 The 1832 building was replaced by a new parish church of St. James the Great, built in 1900 or 1901.
 St. James' was a Gothic Revival building in an Early English Gothic style with six bays and a south aisle.
 It was designed by P.A.
 Robson, son of the architect Edward Robert Robson.
 In the 1960s Sir Nikolaus Pevsner found St. James' to be derelict.
 In the 1960s a new parish church of St. John the Baptist was built to replace St. James'.
 The foundation stone is dated 1965.
 It incorporates items from St. James' including the font, a stained glass window depicting St. James and a panel listing successive vicars of the parish.

 Transport

 The A338 road passes through the parish, along the east side of the village.
 To the north, the A338 links Grove with the A420 at Besselsleigh, west of Oxford.
 To the south, the A338 links Grove to Wantage, Hungerford, and junction 14 of the M4 motorway.

-Several bus services link Grove with local towns and villages.
-Stagecoach West, Oxford Bus Company and its sister company Thames Travel provide frequent daily services from Grove to Oxford, Abingdon, Didcot, Milton Park, Harwell Campus and Wantage.
-Night buses between Oxford and Wantage also operate on Friday and Saturday nights, with services running as late as 3am on these days.
+Stagecoach West and Thames Travel operates buses to Oxford, Abingdon, Didcot, Milton Park, Harwell Campus and Wantage.
+Night buses served Oxford and Wantage.